 With the TrueCost Explorer, you need only load the page and click on "Data Transfer," a standardized value that Cloudability provides under the Usage Family dimension.
 To get started, let's simply click on that Data Transfer node to add a filter and restrict this view to only Data Transfer costs.

 Hey now!
 We can see a few things here.
-Most obviously, this gives you a single view into your data transfer costs across vendors.
-Also, irrespective of vendor, Data Transfer costs have a LeaseType of On-Demand, which makes sense because you can't exactly buy an RI on data transfer.
+Most obviously, this gives you a single view of your data transfer costs across vendors.
+Also, irrespective of vendor, Data Transfer costs have a LeaseType of On-Demand, which makes sense because you can't exactly buy a RI on data transfer.
 We can also see the Services which are driving Data Transfer costs, which in this example are primarily AWS EC2 and Azure Networking.

 Let's rearrange the columns and add the Operation dimension to see what additional insight we can surface about Data Transfer costs.

 We can uncover a few more interesting insights.
 On the Azure side, our data transfer costs are driven by Data Transfer out.
-Also, we can see that vast majority of Data Transfer costs are InterZone transfer costs.
+Also, we can see that the vast majority of Data Transfer costs are InterZone transfer costs.
 Since those costs relate to moving data between Availability Zones within AWS, let's call out the region.
 Also, let's adjust the plotting filters and see how many small data transfer charges are out there.